Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 and therefore install the most optimized variant available.
 If you have variants for different lower CUDA runtime bounds, you choose the one that is the highest — say, if you have CUDA 12.8, you'd rather take a `>=12.8,<13` wheel than a `>=12.6,<13` one, as it will likely have improved performance.
 And if you have two wheels built for the same CUDA version, but one of them also carries CPU optimizations, you'd take the latter.

 The problems start when you have two different wheels that cannot be trivially compared — say, a CUDA-optimized wheel and a CPU-optimized wheel.
 You may have a gut feeling that CUDA wins, but this is not a general rule.
-Things become even harder when you have to choose between a CUDA and a ROCm wheel (say on a machine with an NVIDIA and an AMD GPU installed).
+Things become even harder when you have to choose between a CUDA and a ROCm wheel (say, on a machine with both an NVIDIA and an AMD GPU installed).

 <div style={{ textAlign: "center" }}>
 <figure style={{width: 'auto', margin: '0 2em', display: 'inline-block', verticalAlign: 'top'}}>
   <img src="/posts/python-wheels-from-tags-to-variants/sorted-property-examples.png"
     width="761" height="313" alt="A diagram showing example sorted properties from two plugins:
 'nvidia' plugin with index 1 and 'x86_64' plugin with index 2.
-The nvidia plugin provides 'cuda_version_lower_bound' (index 1.1) whose subsequent values have indices 1.1.1, 1.1.2 and so on; and 'cuda_version_upper_bound' with indices growing to 1.2.n.
+The 'nvidia' plugin provides 'cuda_version_lower_bound' (index 1.1) whose subsequent values have indices 1.1.1, 1.1.2 and so on; and 'cuda_version_upper_bound' with indices growing to 1.2.n.
 The x86_64 plugin provides a 'level' property with index 2.1, whose values have indices 2.1.1, 2.1.2 and 2.1.3.
 It also defines a instruction set properties with indices 2.2,